LogicalOverflow/MasterStats/README.md

 in the middle of the night using schedulers.

 ### Collecting the summoners
-The challenge of finding new summoners came up because there is no way of getting random summoners using Riot's API directly.
-I first started checking random summoner ids on all regions, always generating 10 random ids and then requesting the summoner information from the API for each region.
-This actually worked better than I had expected and after a few days, I had more than 40000 summoners from 6 regions (TR, KR, EUNE, EUW, NA, BR) in my database.
-Then I decided to change things up because the summoners I was collecting were partially not active and I needed a lot of requests for a few summoners.
+Finding new summoners was a challenge because there is no way of getting random summoners using Riot's API directly.
+I first started checking randomly created summoner ids on all regions, always generating 10 random ids at a time and then requesting the summoner information from the API for each region.
+This actually worked better than I had expected and after a few days, there were more than 40000 summoners from 6 regions (TR, KR, EUNE, EUW, NA, BR) in my database.
+Then I decided to change things up because the summoners I was collecting were partially not active and I needed a lot of requests for only a few summoners.

-My new and current method is, to get a batch of summoners from the database and then request their match histories.
+My new and current method is, to get a group of summoners from the database and then request their match histories.
 After that all summoner from their last games played are added to the database as well.
-If a summoner has no games in their history, they will be deleted from the database as they are not actively playing.
+If a summoner has no games in their history, they will be deleted from the database because those summoners are not actively playing.

 ### Keeping my credentials save
 As all the code must be published on GitHub, hardcoding the API key and my AWS credentials